📅 Last Updated: October 4, 2021

 Usually administered by a credit counsellor, a debt consolidation program in Montreal is more appropriate for anyone who cannot handle or doesn’t want the responsibility of a loan, and would rather a professional guide them through the process.

 Here, you would need to work with your credit counsellor to come up with a plan for you to pay back your debts.
-This typically involves the counsellor reaching out to your creditors on your behalf and arranging a deal that also allows you to pay off all your eligible deb at once.
-If the deal goes through, you would begin making similar monthly payments to your counsellor instead, who will then pay your creditors, thereby ending any collection efforts against you.
+This typically involves the counsellor reaching out to your creditors on your behalf and arranging a deal allowing you to pay off all your eligible debt at once.
+If the deal goes through, you will begin making similar monthly payments to your counsellor instead, who will then pay your creditors, thereby ending any collection efforts against you.

 Nonetheless, there are also a few considerations to make before you apply for a debt consolidation program, including:

 • Debt consolidation programs in Montreal aren’t necessarily free.
-Some credit counsellors may charge a fee for their services once your creditors are satisfied.
+Some credit counsellors may charge a fee once your creditors are satisfied.

 • Your creditors may not agree to the deal if they find it unfair.
 In that case, you and your counsellor would need to come up with a new plan or try another method.